villanuevajoshua27/DevOps-cheat-sheet/Ubuntu - PHP version.md

-## How to change PHP version and install packages
+# How to change PHP version and install packages

+## Introduction
-Step by step in how to change existing PHP version and install some packanges
+Step by step in how to change existing PHP version and install some packages

+### Step 1
-- check the PHP version that are available and choose your desire
+check the PHP version that is available and choose your desire
 ```
 sudo update-alternatives --config php
 ```

+### Step 2
-- here, I will assume to choose `PHP7.2` and install package you want
+here, I will assume to choose `PHP7.2` and install the package you want
 ```
 sudo apt-get install php7.2-<package>
 ```

+### Step 3
-- restart apache2
+restart apache2 to apply changes
 ```
 sudo systemctl restart apache2
 ```